How Much Does Swamp Cooler Repair Cost in 2025?

 How much does it cost to run an evaporative cooler per month?

-It costs roughly $20 per month to run a swamp cooler in most areas, but this total can vary based on a number of factors, including the price of water and electricity in your area.
-This $20 total accounts for about $5 in water and $15 in electricity for a unit running eight hours and using 80 gallons of water per day.
+It costs roughly $20 per month to run a swamp cooler in most areas, but this total can vary based on several factors, including the price of water and electricity in your area.
+This $20 total accounts for about $5 in water and $15 in electricity for a unit running eight hours, using 80 gallons of water daily.

 How much water does a swamp cooler use?